San Diego Public Library: evolving library service and building relationships

 Integrating physical and digital collections with bibliotheca’s cloudLibrary After the successful RFID conversion, SDPL decided to move its digital collection from the two platforms it was using to bibliotheca’s cloudLibrary.
 Jones wanted to offer one, easy to use option to reduce confusion for the library’s patrons and cloudLibrary fit the bill perfectly.
 Not only is the app intuitive, but it also allowed SDPL to integrate its physical and digital collections by offering digital materials right at checkout on the selfChecks.
 Jones says another major selling point was the ability to massively expand the digital collection by teaming up with other libraries through cloudLink.

 When San Diego Public Library moved to cloudLibrary, there were already three other southern California libraries participating in cloudLink.
 “When our account manager explained the cloudLink option, cloudLibrary became a no-brainer for me,” Jones says.
 “As soon as we signed up we were going to triple our collection.” cloudLink allows libraries to build and manage multiple private eBook and eAudiobook collections with ease and flexibility.
-It provides complete control of shared and restricted titles, enabling libraries to prioritize their titles for their own users while sharing unused titles easily.
+It provides complete control of shared and restricted titles, enabling libraries to prioritise their titles for their own users while sharing unused titles easily.
 Best of all, the user experience is seamless – all available titles from all libraries appear in the app.
 Today, 18 different California library systems participate in cloudLink, which has expanded SDPL’s digital offerings from 13K to over 90K.

 It isn’t just the expanded collection that won over Jones and the rest of SDPL; it’s the personal service.
 “Our cloudLibrary account manager is one of my favorite people.
 I’ve always felt like it wasn’t just about the sale, and it wasn’t just about getting SDPL as a customer, but it was a relationship.
 I feel like they have the best interest of the library in mind and are asking, ‘How can we make things easier and better for your patrons?
-How can we maximize your resources and help you make smart decisions?’
+How can we maximise your resources and help you make smart decisions?’
 I’m able to call to brainstorm, and they always call to make us aware of what the future holds so we can make great decisions together,” she says.

 One of those calls about new offerings came recently.
 Later this year, bibliotheca will be vastly expanding the capabilities of cloudLibrary by introducing cloudLibrary modules.
 In addition to cloudLibrary content, already available, libraries will also be able to choose two other modules – cloudLibrary assist and cloudLibrary checkout. cloudLibrary assist module extends the selfCheck experience to any user’s smartphone, providing a virtual library card, relevant reminders, and a reading history.
 The cloudLibrary checkout module fully integrates the digital and physical library offerings by allowing users to check out physical materials directly from their smartphone – no need to visit the selfCheck or the circulation desk.
 Libraries can mix and match the modules as they please.
 The two new modules will be available to libraries even if they choose not to use cloudLibrary to host their digital content.